On this page

 If you want to work as a clinical, counseling, or research psychologist, you need a doctoral psychology degree.
 Pursuing an online clinical psychology PhD is a convenient way to get the clinical training and academic knowledge required to seek licensure and fill a variety of high-paying positions.
 Because clinical psychologists require such specialized training, earning your PhD puts you in an elite group of professionals.
 This guide gives details on everything you need to know about earning a clinical psychology PhD online, including information on top universities, available concentrations, job prospects, admission requirements, and average costs.

-Top-Ranked Online Clinical Psychology PhD Programs for 2022
+Top Online Clinical Psychology PhD Programs for 2023

 What Are Clinical Psychology PhD Programs Online Like?